hpiwowar/citation11k/analysis/stats_knit_.md

 # citation11k stats
  * author Heather Piwowar, <hpiwowar@gmail.com>
  * license: CC0
+ * Acknowledgements: thanks to Carl Boettiger and knitr for this literate programming framework!

 To run this I start R, set the working directory to match where this file is, then run the following in R: